 FREQUENTLY ASKED QUESTIONS

-A computer case, often referred to as a tower or chassis, is the outer shell that houses all the internal components of a computer.
-It provides physical protection, structural support, and cooling mechanisms for these vital parts.
+A computer case, also known as a tower or chassis, is the protective enclosure that holds all internal computer components.
+It provides structural support, keeps components organized, and integrates cooling features to prevent overheating.

-Yes, many computer cases offer customization options such as removable panels, interchangeable front panels, and RGB lighting.
-You can also modify the case by adding extra fans or liquid cooling systems for better performance and aesthetics.
+Yes, many cases allow for customizations like removable panels, swappable front panels, and RGB lighting.
+You can also add extra cooling fans or liquid cooling systems for enhanced performance and a unique aesthetic.